immccull95/AmistOsa/README.md

 # AmistOsa
-Analysis of landscape structure and connectedness for mapping climate adaptation corridors in the AmistOsa landscape of Costa Rica
+High-resolution mapping and validation of potential climate adaptation corridors in the AmistOsa landscape of Costa Rica.
+A fully documented, complete version of this repository will be archived with a DOI upon manuscript publication.

+# Data
+Input geospatial layers and output files.
+Camera trap data are not included.
+Many geospatial layers are too large for this repository, however, and will be published later in another location.

+# Rcode
+R scripts

+# Figures
+folder to store figures